influxdata/telegraf/plugins/parsers/xml/README.md

 ```

 #### xml_array
-This parameter overrides the parser behavior.
+This parameter changes the parsing logic.
 When **xml_array = true**, parser will parse content and generate metric of each node separately.
 It\`s important that the XPath query must return an array of top-level nodes.